 TCGplayer Community Guidelines

-Everything you say and do on TCGplayer should be done with this in mind.
+Everything you say and do on TCGplayer.com should be done with this in mind.
 If it’s not nice, don’t say it.
 If it’s not yours, don’t touch it.
-Don’t lie, steal, cheat, or harass people, because none of that is cool.
+Don’t lie, steal, cheat or harass people because none of that is cool.
 Instead, be a beacon of shining light.
 Be the best gamer you can be, and challenge others to elevate their game, too!
 Put simply, treat others as YOU would want to be treated.

-TCGplayer wants to provide the best possible customer experience, always.
-From time to time, we may change things on our website, update rules and content, add new promotions, prizes, and giveaways, add or remove features, or tinker with the product lines we carry.
-We’ll try and announce these changes in advance when we can, or at least make it clear what’s new, but we also depend on feedback from you guys and gals and gamers.
+TCGplayer wants to provide the best possible customer experience—always.
+From time to time, we may change things on our website, update rules and content, add new promotions, prizes and giveaways, add or remove features or tinker with the product lines we carry.
+We’ll try to announce these changes in advance when we can or at least make it clear what’s new, but we also depend on feedback from you guys and gals and gamers.
 If something doesn’t seem right, let us know!
-If there is a feature you want to see added (or brought back) tell us!
+If there is a feature you want to see added (or brought back), tell us!
 If a Seller gives you amazing service, use our feedback system to let THEM know!
-Providing good feedback helps both Buyers and Sellers to enjoy the experience of using TCGplayer, so don’t be shy.
+Providing good feedback helps both Buyers and Sellers enjoy the experience of using TCGplayer, so don’t be shy.

 You love gaming.
 We love gaming.
 Everybody loves gaming!
 But sometimes, people will disagree about it.
 Maybe you’re upset about a package not arriving, maybe a card showed up bent, whatever—be calm.
 Be cool.
 Don’t let your temper get the best of you, and don’t direct your passion at someone in a negative way.
 Make good language choices when communicating through messages and message boards on TCGplayer.
 We don’t allow words you wouldn’t say in front of your grandma, so keep a lid on them.
 Pretty please.
 With sugar on top.